 The eastern extent of the Project is defined by the location of the Snowy 2.0 cable yard at Lobs Hole in Kosciuszko National Park (KNP), which is owned and managed by National Parks and Wildlife Service (NPWS).
 From the cable yard, the transmission connection extends west through KNP and up Sheep Station Ridge characterised by steep, mountainous terrain before traversing Talbingo Reservoir.
-The transmission connection then continues west, crossing Elliott Way at three locations before entering Bago State Forest to the switching yard site.
+The transmission connection then continues west, crossing Elliott Way at three locations before entering Bago State Forest to the Maragle Substation site.
 Bago State Forest is owned and managed by Forestry Corporation NSW (FCNSW).

-The Snowy 2.0 underground power station will be connected to the principal transmission network through two 330 kilovolts (kV) double circuit transmission lines and the Maragle 330kV Switching Station.
-The Maragle Switching Station is be connected to the network by cutting into the existing Lower Tumut to Upper Tumut 330kV transmission line.
+The Snowy 2.0 underground power station will be connected to the principal transmission network through two 330 kilovolts (kV) double circuit transmission lines and the Maragle Substation.
+The Maragle Substation is to be connected to the network by cutting into the existing Lower Tumut to Upper Tumut 330kV transmission line and augmentation of the Maragle 330kV switching station to establish the combined Maragle 500/330kV substation to connect up with the future HumeLink project.